dyyfk/weiqi-fullstack/CONTRIBUTING.md

 - [x] Chessboard does not dynamiclly change according to the page size
 - [x] The update users list event is not consistent for different users.
 - [x] Add authentication to matchmaking if users already in a game
+- [x] Stores the game result in the database